brumar/sentence_boundary_detection/README.md

 - Consider that False positive may be more damaging than False negative and adapt the classifier.
 Maybe setting the coefficient for the feature "number of words" to a fixed level, a bit more impactful than its trained value.
 - Use beautiful soup instead of naive markup detection using regexes.
 - Consider false posivite patterns such as the ellipis (...)
+- Train on the more datasets (such as the other datasets exposed by Read. & al)

 ## Credits